We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There are many natural ways to help relieve constipation.
-You can do these in the comfort of your own home and most of them are even supported by science.
+People can do these in the comfort of their own homes, and most of them are supported by science.

 Here are 13 natural home remedies to relieve constipation.